One breath in.

 She found herself staring at the wide river that tore through the earth, whole trees trapped in its current.
 The Talla River.
 She had Seen it before, but its strength never failed to amaze her.
 She let her gaze wander, enjoying the bright, warm colors that surrounded her.
 Then she tugged the cord thrumming in her hand.

 She gasped as her body jerked in her chair.
 The skull rested in front of her again and the crackle of the fireplace reached her ears.
 She lifted her hand from the smooth skull and shook herself, trying to feel more at ease in her own body.
 After she felt more settled, she pushed the skull back towards the wall and pulled her collection of maps into its space.
-She flipped through them until she found the one of the southern region of the country.
+She flipped through them until she found the one of the northern region of the country.

 The skull had given her several clues, but the most helpful had been the gaping river carving its way across the land.
 Its powerful roar still thundered in her ears as she scanned the map for the thick line that represented the Talla river.
-She found it near the edge of the map, at the base of the mountain range that ran along the south east border of the region.
+She found it near the edge of the map, at the base of the mountain range that ran along the north east border of the region.

 As she tracked the river with her fingertip, she tried to remember what it had looked like in her vision.
 When she reached the fork, where it split into its smaller sister river—the Tula—she followed the thicker line.
 It had been too wide across to be the Tula, its rapids too powerful.
 She stopped tracing the Talla when her fingertip reached the sharp bend of the river.
 Smaller lines branched off from the thick, hooked line, and Waverly followed each one until she found the one that cut through a valley and drained into the swamp she had found herself in.
 She opened a small container on her desk and pulled out a stick of charcoal and placed a small x over the area.